 What can we actually see during StarCoast 30A?

 Every night is different.
-We might land the Moon up close, Jupiter's moons, Saturn's rings, Venus glowing low, a red giant, a star cluster, a constellation story, a satellite slipping by, or one unexpected gap in the clouds that makes the whole night.
+We might land the Moon up close, Jupiter's moons, Saturn's rings, Venus glowing low, a red giant, a star cluster, a constellation story, a satellite slipping by, or surprise gaps in the clouds that makes the whole night.

 • Moon craters when the Moon is in play